-The best, cheesy chicken, broccoli, and rice casserole featuring melty Colby Jack cheese and a crunchy Cornflake topping.
+The best, Cheesy Chicken Broccoli Rice Casserole featuring melty Colby Jack cheese and a crunchy Cornflake topping.
 The perfect comfort food casserole!

-HOW TO MAKE CHEESY CHICKEN, BROCCOLI, AND RICE CASSEROLE
+HOW TO MAKE HOMEMADE CHICKEN BROCCOLI RICE CASSEROLE

 So, we've got four obvious main elements to the dish: (1) chicken, (2) rice, (3) broccoli, and (4) cheese, but, there is a hidden fifth element that is essential to a perfectly creamy casserole, and that is (5) the sauce.
 We'll get to that last one later.